 - 186 call centre,

 - Mobile 186 application,

 - Social media accounts (Twitter, Facebook),

 - 'Şikayetvar' website

 - The corporate website,

+- Distribution Companies Web Sites

+- Chatbot Application

 - E-mail,

 - Government offices / Open door (Written grievances from public institutions),

 - Petitions,

 - Enerjisa Operation Centers,

-- Whatsapp mukhtars support line.
+- Whatsapp support line.

 Complaints are coded as complaints on behaviour (employees of Enerjisa) and other complaints.
 Other complaints are evaluated according to the related category and directed to the related unit.
 Responses are sent to the applicant via the communication channel within 15 working days.
-The complaint submission form available at the corporate web site is shown below in Figure 14.
+The complaint submission form available at the corporate web site is shown below in Figure 16.

-Figure 15.
+Figure 16.
 Grievance Form Available at the Corporate Web Site (www.enerjisa.com.tr)

-Total of 14,605,346 grievances were recorded in 2019 for Başkent EDAŞ, Toroslar EDAŞ and AYEDAŞ.
-The numbers of grievances received from customers and public organizations are given in the figure below which shows that approximately 99,8% of total grievances were received from customers and 99,1% of them were resolved.
+In 2021, a total of 11,893,224 applications were recorded for Başkent EDAŞ, Toroslar EDAŞ and AYEDAŞ.
+The number of applications from customers and public institutions is shown in the figure below.
+Approximately 96% of the total applications were completed within 15 working days.